Multiparty testing preorders: Processes and testing preorders

-The notion of passing a test represents the fact that a configuration, i.e., a set of partners, is able to successfully terminate every possible interaction with the process under test.
-Then, it is natural to compare processes accordingly to their capacity to satisfy partners.
+The notion of passing a test (or satisfying an observer) represents the fact that an observer built-up from the parallel composition of processes is able to report success in every possible interaction with the process under test.
+It is then natural to compare processes according to their capacity to satisfy observers.